 For the "ROCE Component," the Committee used the Company's three-year average ROCE as its performance measure.
 The ROCE goal is based on studies conducted by the Company on historical averages of ROCE for S&P 500 publicly traded companies over longer periods of time.
-The minimum ROCE required to receive an incentive under the cash long-term incentive plan is 3%.
-The actual incentive earned for the ROCE Portion is dependent on the three-year average of ROCE achieved and the participant's average annualized base salary during the measurement period.
-Participants receive 100% of their target incentive opportunity, subject to the applicable weighting for the ROCE Portion, if an ROCE level of 10% is achieved during the measurement period.
+ROCE is generally calculated by dividing net income (adjusted for nonrecurring or unusual items) by average debt plus average equity for the applicable period.